 In the notes below, I’m using our modern terms, but the characters may refer to them or think about them rather differently.
 The author’s note for the relevant book talks about why that is as relevant.
 I’m always glad to send the author’s note along in an email if you’d like to read that first.

 The amount of on-page sex varies.
 In most of my books, there are one or two scenes, relevant to the plot and how the characters learn about and love each other.
-A couple of my books have more, one (to date) has none, which is noted in the description.
+A couple of my books have more, two (to date) have none, which is noted in the description.

 None of my books focus on sexual assault or abuse, nor are there scenes focusing on it but it is the 1920s, and it’s a thing a number of my characters think about or have some concerns about at different times.